Frequently Asked Questions

 - 24. What if the instructor seems unwilling or unsure of the appropriate accommodations?

-- If you are finding your instructor is unwilling or unsure, please come speak with a DSPS counselor about the situation.
+- If you are finding your instructor is unwilling or unsure, please come speak with a SAS counselor about the situation.

 - 25. Is there a student club?

 - In the past, there has been a disability students club at COM.
 It is currently inactive.
-If a student is interested in starting the club up again, please contact the DSPS office.
+If a student is interested in starting the club up again, please contact the SAS office.